-Though your insurance company isn’t going to make much of a differentiation between a pizza delivery or one for Chinese food, it will offer a different food delivery insurance cost to that of a taxi driver or package courier – all of whom still require class 3 business use insurance.
+Though your insurance company isn’t going to make much of a differentiation between delivering a pizza or Chinese food, it will offer a different food delivery insurance cost to that of a taxi driver or package courier – all of which still requires a form of hire and reward insurance.

-So, while there’s no difference between hot food and cold, or kebab and curry, it is still beneficial to be as clear as you can be when describing your work needs to your insurance provider.
+So, while there’s no difference between hot food and cold, or kebab and curry, it is still beneficial to be as clear as you can be when describing your work needs to your insurance provider during the application process.

 Do I need public liability insurance?

 The business itself will need to have public liability insurance (which protects you from any damages that may occur if someone is hurt through your business) but as a delivery driver you generally won’t need to get it – you are merely making sure that you are covered for the journey while delivering the food, not for the food itself or the building it was prepared in.

 However, if you are not employed directly by the restaurant or shop making the food and are a self-employed driver, you may want to look into the terms of your contract and check if you are covered under their insurance policy.

-It may be prudent to look into public liability insurance yourself in case any of your actions (outside of a car crash) cause personal injury to another or damage to their property.
+It is a good idea to look into public liability insurance yourself in case any of your actions (outside of a car crash) cause personal injury to another or damage to their property.

 This could be as minor-seeming as stepping on someone’s toe when delivering the food goods, or accidentally tripping and damaging plants in a customer’s garden.

-Any reputable food delivery company should cover their drivers through their own insurance, but it is worthwhile to check this with them before starting.
+Any reputable food delivery company should cover their drivers through their own insurance, but it is still worthwhile to check this with them before starting.

 How much does food delivery insurance cost?